Why I’m Committing to 20 Blog Posts in 2026 (Not 52)

 Looking back, I can see why.

-1 - I didn’t realise I had ADHD, so I had no idea that goal-setting needs to look very different for an ADHD brain.
+I didn’t realise I had ADHD, so I didn’t understand that goal-setting needs to look different for an ADHD brain.

-2 - And most of the time, my goals were impulsive, big energy, but with no systems or support underneath them.
+And most of my goals were impulsive - big energy, big excitement - but with no systems underneath them.

-I know now that for me, goals don’t happen through motivation alone, they happen through easy-to-manage systems.
+I now know that my goals don’t happen through motivation.

-And those systems work best when I build habits that support them.
-I can build new habits… but I’ve learned they’re much easier to maintain when there’s structure underneath.
+I can build habits - but they’re much easier to maintain when there’s structure underneath them.

-• A set time each week that’s protected for writing
+• A protected time each week for writing

-• A running list of blog ideas so I’m never starting from scratch
+• A running list of blog ideas so I never start from scratch

 Because if I want this blog to exist, it doesn’t start with 'trying harder.'